 Yes.
 HSQLDB is Open Source and free to use in any commercial product so long as the terms of the Licenses are met.
 The Licenses of HSQLDB and Hypersonic SQL (on which a few parts of HSQLDB are based) are both based on the new BSD License.

 It stores all data in memory only if you want to.
 By default, CREATE TABLE results in a memory table, as this is the best type for smaller tables.
 For larger tables, use CREATE CACHED TABLE and adjust the cache size to suite your memory use requirements (as little as 8MB or so).
 See the System Management and Deployment Issues chapter of the Guide.
 There is no simple rule and no imposition on the part of HSQLDB as maximum flexibility is allowed using only a couple of settings.
 A popular use of HSQLDB is for OLAP, ETL, and data mining applications where huge Java memory allocations are used to hold millions of rows of data in memory.

-HSQLDB has very extensive support for SQL-92, SQL-1999 and SQL-2011.
+HSQLDB has very extensive support for SQL-2016.
 This support nearly matches the Advanced level of the old SQL-92 Standard and the Core level of the new Standard, plus 150 optional features.
 SQL support is more extensive than all open-source database products and includes features that are not yet supported in most closed-source, commercial products.
 JDBC support is comprehensive and extends to all the features that are supported by the core SQL capabilities of the engine.